serakfalcon/Goko-Salvager/README.md

 Installation
 ------------
 - Chrome - [get it from the Chrome web store](https://chrome.google.com/webstore/detail/goko-dominion-salvager/kaignighoceeemhinbbophdeogpnedjn?hl=en-US)
 - Firefox - [download the .xpi file](https://www.gokosalvager.com:8888/v2.4.3/gokosalvager.xpi).
 Just click the link to install, probably.
-Depending on your Firefox settings, you may need to Save the file and then install it manually from the Add-ons dialog, using "Install Add-ons from file."
+Depending on your Firefox settings, you may need to save the file and then install it manually from the Add-ons dialog, using "Install Add-ons from file."
 - Safari - [download the extension file](https://www.gokosalvager.com:8888/safari-latest-gokosalvager.safariextz), and double-click on it to add it to Safari.
 Enable automatic updates from Safari's Settings/Extensions panel to make sure you stay current!

 Contributing